 This function allows the monitoring of certain control functions by looking directly at the RAM of the microprocessor.
 Because absolute memory locations need to be known, this function should not be used without detailed instructions from the GE application engineer.

 This function should only be adjusted by the vehicle OEM.
 To ensure optimum operation of the control, this function must be left with zero stored in this register.

-FUNCTION 26 RATIO (Push CONT 11) This function sets the ratio between armature and field current when operating below the maximum field current and above the Field Weakening Start point.
+FUNCTION 26 RATIO (Push CONT 11)

+This function sets the ratio between armature and field current when transitioning from minimum field to maximum field current.
 The setting represents the quantity of field current changed for each 1 amp of armature current changed.